-Starting in release 6.5, you can use Configuration Server to encrypt your password for accessing the Configuration Database so that it does not appear in plain text in the Configuration Server logs.
+You can use Configuration Server to encrypt your password for accessing the Configuration Database so that it does not appear in plain text in the Configuration Server logs.
 This improves the security of your configuration data.

 You can encrypt the password at any time, either during installation, or later.
 However, keep in mind that the Configuration Server must be stopped during the encryption process.